 4. The Pie Maker – Delicious Pies to Make Your Mouth Water

 Ohhh you’re in for a real treat with this spot.
 It is such a quirky little place to eat in Galway.
-As the name suggests, the only food on the menu is in the form of handmade pies – both sweet and savoury.
-High quality Irish meats, organic veg and the pies are made from organic spelt flour.
-Ohhh my mouth is watering.
+As the name suggests, the only food on the menu is in the form of handmade pies – both sweet and savory.
+High-quality Irish meats, organic veg, and pies made from organic spelt flour.
+Ohhh, my mouth is watering.

 It is quite dark and confined inside, but in the best way.
 There are old, almost church-like tables and benches.
-The walls are thee most beautiful shade of green and are also coated with maps and an array of random decorations.
-If you are looking for a warm, cosy, hearty meal, this is the place to go.
+The walls are thee most beautiful shade of green.
+Coated with maps and an array of random decorations.
+If you are looking for a warm, cozy, hearty meal, this is the place to go.

 You’ll be lucky to get a window seat here but it’s great for people watching while you devour your pie.
-I have now been multiple times and have never been disappointed, neither has anyone else I have brought with me.
-There are only a couple of staff so it’s a good relaxed atmosphere which adds to the experience.
+I have been multiple times and always love it.
+So does anyone I bring with me.
+There is only a couple of staff so it’s a relaxed atmosphere which adds to the experience.

 In addition, the portions are large (yussss!), there are local beers and the gravy is incredible.
 The Pie Maker is a really unique experience – definitely one of the cooler places to eat in Galway.
 Have I convinced you to go yet?